 The Benefits of Skip-Lot Inspections

-Skip-lot inspections offer a variety of benefits including:
+Skip-lot inspections offer a variety of benefits, including:

 - Saving on inspection costs